-A student may request a review of a final grade within thirty (5) days of assignment of grade.
+A student may request a review of a final grade within thirty (30) days of assignment of grade.
 Such a request must be submitted in writing to the Chief Academic Officer and shall state the reason(s) for believing the grade to be unjust.
 If the Chief Academic Officer determines that the student has reasonable grounds for requesting a review, a committee of faculty members will be appointed to conduct a review.
 The Chief Academic Officer will notify the student, in writing, of the final decision.

-The MBA Review Committee has the sole responsibility to determine the justness of the disputed grade.
+The Graduate Council has the sole responsibility to determine the justness of the disputed grade.
 It may not properly make any recommendation beyond that point.
 The student who requests an academic review of a final grade bears the burden of proof in establishing that the grade was undeserved.
 Failing to prove by preponderance of the evidence, the grade must stand as assigned by the faculty member.
 The presumption is always that the faculty member assigned the grade for good cause and without bias.

-Policies Governing Institutional Services
+Policies Governing Institutional Services Student's Right to Privacy

-Student's Right to Privacy
+Education Records and Student's Right to Privacy